grzesiupia/AutoPlanner/README.md

 - Possibility of spliting groups to subject groups. (e2e)
 - Possibility of providing manual changes in generated schedule. (e2e)
 - Statistics of generated schedule.
 (Frontend)

-To do:
-- Mark classrooms for particular subject. (e2e)